segmentio/segment-docs/src/connections/destinations/catalog/devrev/index.md

 ## Getting started

 1. From the Segment web app, click **Catalog**, then click **Destinations**.
-2. Search for DevRev (Actions) and click it
+2. Search for DevRev (Actions) and click it.
 3. Click **Configure DevRev**.
 4. Select an existing Source to connect to DevRev (Actions).
 5. Give it a name and choose how to configure the destination